Helping animals by creating no-kill communities

 Best Friends believes that, together, we can Save Them All.

-Local programs + national no-kill initiatives = more lives saved
+Regional programs + national no-kill advocacy = more lives saved

-To reduce the number of animals killed in shelters, Best Friends focuses its efforts on three major national initiatives — cats, pit bull terriers and puppy mills — while working to build and connect collaborative, community-based no-kill programs around the country.
+To reduce the number of animals killed in shelters, Best Friends advocates nationally to keep community cats safe, fight breed discrimination of pit-bull-terrier-like dogs and end puppy mills, while working to build and connect collaborative, community-based no-kill programs around the country.

 No-Kill Los Angeles (NKLA)